sczyh30/vertx-kue/docs/en/doc-core.md

 }
 ```

 The logic is obvious.
-First we get a job from Redis backend using `getJobFromBackend` method.
+First we get a job from Redis backend using `getJobFromBackend` method (1).
 If we successfully get the job, we set the `job` field to the job got (2) and then `process` (3).
 If we are faced with failure, we should emit `error` job event with the failure message.

 ### Get appropriate job with zpop command